 This could be an explanation of how their performance helped hit hard metrics, or it could demonstrate a contribution toward more esoteric things, like leading their teammates or fostering new initiatives.

-For Example: That's one of the things that's so remarkable about Lisa.
-She demonstrates not only mastery for her core role, but also the ability to take on new projects that are both difficult and critical to the company's growth.
+Lisa's mastery for both her core role, and the projects that extend beyond it, have been critical to the company's growth.
 In fact, her taking on internal company communication aligned with a sharp increase in employee happiness.

 By now, you've included some specifics -- so let's explain what those specifics mean for the larger theme of your recommendation.
 Do the examples you've detailed reveal that person is hard-working?
 Ambitious?
 Great for team morale?
 Connect their accomplishments with their attributes.